Contents

 So, with a 14mm lens that would be 500/14=35.7, or 36 seconds.

-We have a free 500 Rule Calculator that you can use.
+We have a free 500 Rule Calculator that you can use to work this out.

 However, this tends to overestimate the time and most prefer to use the NPF Rule.